 Contributions to the Trust Fund can be made from Governments, inter-governmental and non-governmental organizations, private institutions or individuals.

-Between 2016 and end 2018, the Trust Fund portfolio received voluntary contributions from 19 Member States (Albania, Australia, Bangladesh, Bhutan, Canada, Cyprus, Finland, India, Italy, Japan, Luxembourg, Nigeria, Norway, Pakistan, Portugal, Slovakia, Switzerland, Sri Lanka, and Uganda) in the amount of over USD 2 million, including approximately USD400,000 representing payments withheld following substantiated allegations of sexual exploitation and abuse by United Nations personnel.
+Between 2016 and end 2018, the Trust Fund portfolio received voluntary contributions from 21 Member States (Albania, Australia, Bangladesh, Bhutan, Canada, Cyprus, Ecuador, Finland, Germany India, Italy, Japan, Luxembourg, Nigeria, Norway, Pakistan, Portugal, Slovakia, Switzerland, Sri Lanka, and Uganda) in the amount of over USD 2.5 million, including approximately USD600,000 representing payments withheld following substantiated allegations of sexual exploitation and abuse by United Nations personnel.

 Submitting projects proposals